eoncarlyle/portfolio-website/drafts/you-should-care-about-the-english-civil-wars.md

 Jonathan Healey.
 2023. _The Blazing World: A New History of Revolutionary England, 1603-1689_.
 Bloomsbruy, London, UK.

 [^useless-parliament]: In this era some sittings of parliament were given names, and this one's is the 'Useless Parliament'
 [^constitutional-paralells]: The paralells with Article I, the fifth amendment, and the third amendment almost go without saying.
+[^star-chamber]: While this is a figure of spech in modern times, this wa a literal part of the English court in the 17th century